LostArrows27/anime-subtitle-player/README.md

   - [x] In video
 - [x] Fix click at any subtitle in beside mode
 - [x] Add ui when there's no sub
+- [x] Change ion-icon to react icon
+- [x] Add ui when there's no video